lucasallison/cover_discover/README.md

 ## Cover Discover: Running the app

-Make sure all git submodules are fetched, this can be done using:
+If cloned from git, make sure all git submodules are fetched, this can be done using:
 ```
 git submodule update --init --recursive
 ```